MiekeNicolai/miekenicolai.github.io/resume.md

 English: Professional working proficiency

-French: Professional working proficiency (obtained B1 at language center Leuven, improved during exchange in Bordeaux)
+French: Professional working proficiency (obtained B1 at language center Leuven, improved during exchange in Bordeaux and being a leader in a French speaking scouts)

 German: Elementary proficiency (obtained A2, B1 at language center Innsbruck)